 It is up to each LEA to determine the authorized representative who will submit the MBG Application on the LEA’s behalf.
 Passwords for the MBG Application will be issued to the LEA’s contact identified on the California School Directory; this is typically the County or District Superintendent or Charter School Administrator.
 In addition, if an LEA has established a secondary contact in the current or prior year, the secondary contact may also submit the application and, if necessary, request a new password.
-If an LEA wishes to remove a secondary contact, updates can be made locally after login, or an email from the contact identified in the California School Directory may be sent to email@example.com.
+If an LEA wishes to remove a secondary contact, updates can be made locally after login, or an email from the contact identified in the California School Directory may be sent to firstname.lastname@example.org.

 Does a signed MBG Application need to be submitted to the CDE?

 No. Only the electronic submission of the MBG Application is required.
 Please note that upon successful submission of the MBG Application, LEAs will be prompted to “Print Submission."
 The printed document includes a signature line and it is recommended that LEAs print, sign, and retain the electronic submission for their records.
 The signed document does not need to be provided to the CDE.